Edtrea/Screeps-World/README.md

 Each creep will have its current state stored in each creeps' `memory.state`, which shows what task the creep is doing to fulfil its role.

-There are 2 broad categories of creeps; workers and soldier.
+There are 2 broad categories of creeps; workers and soldiers.
 The creep categories are stored in `memory.category`.

 ## Worker
 Worker creeps are a creep category that uses `WORK`, `CARRY`, & `MOVE` parts.
-Worker creeps are in charge of the building and maintainance of a room.
+Worker creeps are in charge of the building and maintenance of a room.
 Worker creeps have 4 different roles whose main functions are:
-  1. **Harvester** ; Havest resources
+  1. **Harvester** ; Harvest resources
-  2. **Transferer** ; Takes harvested resouces to stuctures
+  2. **Transferer** ; Takes harvested resources to structures
   3. **Upgrader** ; Upgrade controller
   4. **Builder** ; Build structures